 An assessment of the historical injection data record at the Manutahi-D and Manutahi-B wellsites indicates that injection volumes fluctuate from year to year in response to the requirements of the water flood programme.
-During the year being reported injection has occurred at a significantly lower rate due to a significant reduction in production.
+During the year being reported a lower volume of injection occurred due to a significant reduction in production.
+All injection during the 2021-2022 monitoring year occurred via the Manutahi-B2 lower at the Manutahi-B wellsite.
+There was no injection at the Manutahi-D wellsite.

-Routine inspections of the Company's Manutahi-D and Manutahi-B wellsites conducted during the period under review found the sites to be in good condition and being generally well managed, no issues were noted by the inspecting officer in relation to DWI activities.
+Routine inspections of the Company's Manutahi-D and Manutahi-B wellsites conducted during the period under review found the sites to be in good condition and being well managed, no issues were noted by the inspecting officer in relation to DWI activities.
 The Council was not required to enter any incidents in relation to the exercising of the Company's DWI consents during the review period, nor were any complaints received from the public in relation to these consents.